zdcthomas/yakko_wakko/config/nvim/lua/README.md

 ### A digression about best practices.

-It's **very** important, if you want an editor config that doesn't become unusable after every change to any plugin, to closely bind the configuration of a plugin to that specific plugin.
-Many people will simply specify a list of plugins and then configure all of them in a file (or collection of files) which is always evaluated.
+It's **very** important, if you want an editor config that doesn't become unusable after every change to any plugin, to closely bind together configuration, installation, and dependencies.
+Many people will simply specify a list of plugins to install and then write their configurations in a file (or collection of files) which is always evaluated.
 This means that:

 - lazy-loading has to be abandoned almost entirely
 - If a plugin is removed or it's spec changes, you will always get an error